DeeKahy/RustBot/README.md

      Message: Call mom
      Remind at: Today at 5:30 PM
      Reminder ID: 2

+[15 minutes later, bot replies to the "team lunch" message]
+Bot: [Replying to the "team lunch" message] ⏰ Reminder!
+     ⏰ Reminder

+     @YourUsername
+     Set 15 minutes ago

+[1 hour later, bot replies to the original message]
+Bot: [Replying to the original message] ⏰ Reminder!
+     Check on this

+     @YourUsername
+     Set 1 hour ago

 [2 hours later, bot replies to the original message]
 Bot: [Replying to the original message] ⏰ Reminder!